red-green-refactor/osx-fresh-install/README.md

 If terminal outputs ‘Rails 3.2.17’ you are all setup.

 ##Party time

+Now it’s time to pat yourself on the back as you have successfully:

 1. Reinstalled your OS (and Mavericks)
 2. Installed a whole bunch of applications
 3. Installed xCode and developer tools